Digit-Owl/kafka-formations/OwlProducer/README.md

 After that, fill up the application.properties file

-In the application.properties file, the param spring.kafka.template.default-topic is inventory by default but you can customize it.
+In the application.yml file, the param spring.kafka.template.default-topic is inventory by default but you can customize it.
 You need to create a topic in your Kafka cluster with the correct name

 ## Behaviour